 Science, Technology, Arts and Research Scholars (STARS) encourages interest in scientific research careers by pairing outstanding high school students with Converse faculty for long-term, in-depth science and technology projects.
-High school students are individually mentored in one of the Converse laboratories in biology, biochemistry, psychology and computer science.
+High school students are individually mentored in biology, biochemistry, psychology, and computer science in the Converse laboratories.

 In addition to mentored research projects, STARS have the opportunity to:

 - Participate in workshops that cover topics like writing research proposals and designing experiments

 - Receive training in areas including responsible conduct of research, laboratory safety and professional public presentation skills